The $\sigma_-$ Cohomology Analysis for Symmetric Higher-Spin Fields: Fermionic HS fields in

 \subsection{Fermionic $H^2(\sigma_-)$}

-By the same arguments the fermionic $H^2$ is analogous to the bosonic one.
+According to the same arguments, the fermionic $H^2$ is almost analogous to the bosonic one.
 Recall that the bosonic 2-cocycles are represented by three different two-forms: Weyl tensor, traceless and traceful parts of the generalized Einstein tensors (near diagonal, $G=3$).

 The fermionic Weyl cohomology is given by the same formula as the bosonic one:

 where $C(y,0\,|x)$ and $C(0,\bar y\,|x)$ are polynomials of $y$ and $\bar y$, respectively.

 The two bosonic Fronsdal cocycles (\ref{bosonic-H2-genfunc}) were represented by the two zero-forms $C^\text{diag}(y,\bar y)$ with the support on the diagonal $N=\bar N$.
 In the fermionic case the two Fronsdal cocycles split into four.
 The bosonic diagonal polynomial $C^\text{diag}(y,\bar y)$ is replaced by a pair of near-diagonal $C^\text{near-diag}(y,\bar y)$ and $\bar C^\text{near-diag}(y,\bar y)$ satisfying the relations